 SIP-I based circuit-switched core network; Stage 2

-This specification defines the stage 2 description for the SIP-I based CS core network.
+This document defines the stage 2 description for the SIP-I based CS core network.
 This stage 2 shall cover the information flows between the GMSC server, MSC server and media gateways that are required to support a SIP-I based Nc interface.
 This document shall show the CS core network termination of the Iu and A interfaces in order to cover the information flow stimulus to the core network and describe the interaction with the supplementary and value added services and capabilities.

+1.2.2.2.89 TS 23.234

+3GPP system to Wireless Local Area Network (WLAN) interworking; System description

+This document specifies system description for interworking between 3GPP systems and Wireless Local Area Networks (WLANs), which extends 3GPP services and functionality to the WLAN access environment.
+It is not limited to WLAN technologies, but also valid for other IP based Access Networks that support the same capabilities towards the interworking system as WLAN does.

+1.2.2.2.90 TS 23.237

+IP Multimedia Subsystem (IMS) Service Continuity; Stage 2

+This document specifies the architectural requirements and procedures for delivery of IMS Service Continuity.

-1.2.2.2.52 TS 23.259
+1.2.2.2.91 TS 23.259

 Personal Network Management (PNM); Procedures and information flows; Stage 2